mekha03/HackEDBeta-2022/README.md

 **Running Instructions:**

-  1. i) In your Python Editior, do to project settings and add 'pygame' as an interpeter since it doens't automatically come with Python
+  1.
-       - or -
+     i) In your Python Editior, do to project settings and add 'pygame' as an interpeter since it doens't automatically come with Python

-     ii) Type 'pip install pygame' (no quotations) into your command line
+     ii) Or type 'pip install pygame' (no quotations) into your command line

   2. Open the files and run the game
     --> Ensure that all files are in the same location as main.py,